The Clear Edge

 • Week 4: Analysis, playbook creation, recommendations delivery

-The quality transfer documentation wasn’t for delegation yet.
-He couldn’t afford help.
-But documenting now meant that when he could hire, onboarding would take weeks, not months.
+The quality transfer documentation wasn’t for delegation yet, since he couldn’t afford help, but doing the work now meant that when he could hire, onboarding would take weeks instead of months.

-He also created campaign templates, ad copy frameworks, audience targeting playbooks, landing page structures.
-Every project taught him patterns.
-He extracted those patterns into reusable assets.
+He also built campaign templates, ad copy frameworks, audience targeting playbooks, and landing page structures; each project revealed patterns, and he turned those patterns into reusable assets.

 Month 5: Outbound System